luluwelborn/project-4/README.md

 Friday I was getting errors when routing data to the database.
 Throughout the weekend I re-wrote scripts, read documentation, entered my own data in the database dashboard, worked with files structure, etc. I even created a second app to try and connect my firebase project locally.

 I spoke with multiple people in class, compared code, and researched possible solutions ( for at leat 8 hours).
-I still have not found the solution to my issues.
+I still have not found the solution to my issues...

+...
+I HAVE A FULL-STACK APP NOW!!!
+Everything is working, and I added a pretty sweet spacey background animation to the landing page.
+Once I figure out why it's not deploying onto firebase hosting I will be all set!